How to start a business podcast: a guide on how to do it yourself or employ others

 The sweet spot: £100-300

 This is where I'd recommend most businesses start.
 You'll get professional sound without breaking the bank.
-It’s what I do for mine apart from editing as I use a professional editor.
+It’s what I do for mine apart from editing, as I use a professional sound editor as to me that’s the most important part.

 Hosting: Buzzsprout or similar (£6.65/month)